Practical-Theorist/hw2/README.md

 ## 3. SQL
 Write the following relational algebra expressions in SQL.
 Make sure your SQL can be executed.

+**Note:** You don't need to know the full schema to translate these statements.

 1. π<sub>name,age</sub>(Student)
 2. Student × π<sub>age</sub>(Student)